 (c) Notification

-(i) Generation Resources with voltage problems shall notify the TO to whom they are directly connected.
+(i) Generation Resources or ESRs with voltage problems shall notify the TO to whom they are directly connected.
 TOs shall notify other affected TOs and ERCOT; and

 (ii) ERCOT will monitor events and may direct actions to solve the problem.